Appointments Committee of the Cabinet: Cabinet Committees of India

 All committees of the cabinet except that of Parliamentary Affairs and Accommodation are chaired by the Prime Minister.
-Cabinet Committee on Parliamentary Affairs is headed by Defence Minister Rajnath Singh under both Modi Govt stints i.e. 2014-19 and 2019-2024.
+Cabinet Committee on Parliamentary Affairs is headed by Defence Minister Rajnath Singh under both Modi ministries i.e. 2014-19 and 2019–2024.

-In the Second Modi ministry, Prime Minister Narendra Modi formed two new committees under his chairmanship to focus on two key concerns: Employment & skill development and Investment.
+In the Second Modi ministry, Prime Minister Narendra Modi formed two new committees under his chairmanship to focus on two key concerns: Employment and Skill Development, and Investment and Growth.